 This gluten-free, WFPB recipe for vegan Spanish baked rice is easy, tasty, and hard to turn down.
-We’d recommend this for anyone that loves rich, hearty dishes!
+I’d recommend this for anyone that loves rich, hearty dishes!

 This gluten-free dish is a delightfully wholesome meal that conforms with a number of really healthy diets.
 For one, it can be slightly adjusted to make it suitable for a WFPB (whole-food plant-based) diet - all you need to do is take out the vegan chorizo.